COVID vaccination roll-out FAQ

 Deputy Chief Health Officer

 Department of Veterans’ Affairs

-I recently wrote a column about the how the COVID vaccination roll-out affects you.
+Early in 2021, I wrote a column about the how the COVID vaccination roll-out affects you.

-In addition, here are some of the common questions I am being asked about the COVID vaccines in my general practice:Back to top
+Here are updated answers to some of the common questions I am being asked about the COVID vaccines in my general practice:Back to top

 What are the potential side effects?